InfoHow to navigate the website.

 - ARTICLES.
 Opens the Articles component, which is an index of all the articles.
-It is a list of subjects, topics, and subtopics that will guide you to articles that are related to taekwondo and the martial arts in general and taekwondo in specific.
+It is a list of subjects, topics, and subtopics that will guide you to articles that are related to the martial arts in general and taekwondo in specific.

 - BLOG.
-Opens the Blog, which operates as a standard blog.
+Opens the Blog component, which operates as a standard blog.

 - MORE.
-Opens the More group, which contains subjects, topics, and articles, and blogs that are not related to the martial arts.
+Opens the More component, which contains subjects, topics, and articles, and blogs that are not related to the martial arts.

 - About.
-Opens the About group, which contains subjects, topics, and articles that are related to the author and website itself.
+Opens the About component, which contains subjects, topics, and articles related to the author and website itself.

 - Links.
-Opens the Links group, which contains articles that are related to web links.
+Opens the Links component, which contains articles related to web links.

 - Social.
-Opens the social group, which provides ways to interact with the author and other site visitors.
+Opens the Social component, which provides ways to interact with the author and other website visitors.

 - Groups.
 Major areas of concern.